Buteogallus daggetti: Description

 In life, B. daggetti is thought to have resembled the related savanna hawk, also of the genus Buteogallus: B. daggetti had long legs which earned it the nickname "walking eagle".
 Miller (1915) concluded that these legs had little lifting power and weakly grasping claws compared to eagles that hunt on the wing.
 Conversely, the points of strong muscle attachment on the shaft of the tarsus suggest walking proficiency.
 He likened this "degeneracy" to the relationship of the roadrunner to tree-dwelling cuckoos.
 As with many birds, its females were larger than the males, an example of sexual dimorphism.

 However, it is some 40 percent larger than the savanna hawk.
 This gives it a total length of 64–90 cm, including 26–32.2 cm of tail; its wingspan would have been 169–196 cm.
 Body weight is estimated at 3 kg.
-This makes it quite a heavy raptor, slightly greater than the present-day secretarybird of Africa.
-This African raptor shares the long legs of B. daggetti and their lifestyles may have been similar (see "Ecology" below).
+This makes it quite a heavy raptor, slightly greater than the modern-day secretarybird of Africa.
+This African raptor shares the long legs of B. daggetti and their lifestyles may have been similar (see "Behavior and ecology" below).